Valentina-Peralta/Valentina-Peralta/README.md

-#  👋 Hi, I’m Valentina Peralta
+#  👋 Hi, welcome to my Github profile!
-Welcome to my GitHub profile!
 I'm Valentina, web developer and mathematics teacher.

 ##  👀 About me
 I enjoy creating solutions and developing successful digital experiences that exceed expectations.
 With a natural curiosity for unraveling how things work, I constantly seek the best solutions to problems.